bluunnyyy/hi-yes-readme-thing/README.md

 hi yes im creating a new one and i am sometimes busy.
 ~ my kins arreee: 007n7 , unpleasent!!?!?
 ----------
-i am probably mean sometimes or not but I don't really mind if yu cuddle me and YES i love matching
+i am probably mean sometimes or and YES i love matching